ThomasPGH/OnOffMate/readme.md

 It's a 64 bit application only.

 The reason why it's so small is because it doesn't link to the Windows runtime libraries.

-This is also the reason why it won't build for 32 bit Windows (some 64 bit operations are emulated by the runtime libaries but OnOffMate lacks implementations for those).
+This is also the reason why it won't build for 32 bit Windows.
+Some 64 bit operations are not available on 32 bit CPUs but are emulated by the Windows runtime libaries.
+However, OnOffMate lacks implementations for those (at least currently, and most likely always will).

 ```